ysig/GraKeL/doc/user_manual/longer_introduction.rst

     To extend these feature to more kernels or to propose new computational strategies see how you canc **contribute** in :ref:`contributing`.

-* :code:`random_seed` : We would in generally want to satisfy the need of the user to provide a :code:`random_seed` either to kernels that are probabilistic, or to randomize accordingly procedures of the :code:`GraphKernel` that need randomization such as :code:`Nystroem`, where the generic wrapper draws probabilistically a number of components from the number of fitted samples.
+* :code:`random_state` : We would generally need to provide to the user the ability to initialize a graph kernel by her/his own :code:`random_state`.
+    This would have an application either to kernels that are probabilistic, or to procedures of the generic wrapper :code:`GraphKernel` that require randomization such as :code:`Nystroem`, where a number of components is drawn randomly from the set of fitted samples.
+A :code:`random_state` can either be a seed or a :code:`np.RandomState` object, as this follows the `the specifications of scikit-learn <https://scikit-learn.org/stable/developers/contributing.html#random-numbers>`_.

-    Let's give an example of a probabilistic kernel using our old water example.
-We will use a very well known kernel called *Graphlet-Sampling*, where we will sample probabilistically 5 subgraph samples from each graph either :math:`\mathbf{H}_{2}\mathbf{O}` or :math:`\mathbf{H}_{3}\mathbf{O}^{+}`.
+    Let's apply our old water example to a probabilistic kernel.
+We will use the well known *Graphlet-Sampling*, where we will sample 5 graphlets (i.e. small subgraphs) from each graph.

     After initializing the input